crystal-castles/crystal-castles.github.io/docs/README.md

 ...a blog about the [Crystal Language](https://crystal-language.org)

 # Crystal on GitPod

+> Heads up, if you want to just skip to the end, **[click this link to get a basic Crystal environment launched in GitPod.](https://gitpod.io/#https://github.com/crystal-castles/gitpod-crystal)**

 [GitPod](https://gitpod.io) is a cloud based IDE.
 Please go visit their site to find out more and try it out by clicking the "ready to code" button above.